 Find out more: Fact Sheet D1: Motions

 Appropriation is government spending of public money.
 Many bills are designed to spend public money, but one in particular sets aside money to be spent during an entire year.
 This is called the Appropriation Bill, or budget.
 The debate on this bill is called the appropriation or budget debate.

 The Treasurer usually introduces the Appropriation Bill, or budget, in May.
 The bill outlines how the government intends to spend money throughout the coming financial year.
-The Treasurer has unlimited speaking time and, at the conclusion of his or her speech, debate is adjourned.
+The Treasurer has unlimited speaking time and, at the conclusion of their speech, debate is adjourned.

 When members resume the budget debate, the Shadow Treasurer normally leads the debate and has unlimited speaking time.

 The general debate on the Appropriation Bill may take several weeks.
 The scope of the debate is almost unlimited, reflecting the impact of the budget on all government portfolios.